Ioannis Sotiris Alexakis

-Ioannis Sotiris Alexakis (1885–1980) was a Cretan lieutenant general who fought in several major conflicts such as the Balkan Wars, World War I, the Asia Minor Campaign, World War II, and numerous other battles.
-He was awarded 20 medals for bravery.
+Ioannis Sotiris Alexakis (1885–1980) was a Cretan lieutenant general who fought in several major conflicts and wars such as the Balkan Wars, World War I, the Greco-Turkish War, World War II, and numerous other battles.
+Throughout his military career Alexakis was awarded 20 medals for bravery.

 Early life and education

 Ioannis was born on 1 November 1885 in the village of Potamoi, at the Lasithi Plateau on the then-Turkish occupied island of Crete.
 Many of his relatives fought for Crete's independence from the Ottomans, including Michael Alexis, Nicholas Alexios Alexis, Alexios Alexis, and the nobleman Misser Alexis.

 He spent a majority of his later school years in the nearby city of Agios Nikolaos, Crete.

-Alexakis entered service in the Hellenic Army and graduated from the Hellenic Military Academy.
+Alexakis started to serve in the Hellenic Army and graduated from the Hellenic Military Academy.
 He quickly climbed the ranks.
 One of his first successes came when Alexakis was 27 and received orders to proceed to Thessaloniki.
 He executed the order quickly and his platoon was the first to enter Thessaloniki on 26 October 1912.

 Junior army officer, Balkan Wars of 1912 and 1913

-The Greek Army accepted the surrender of the Ottoman garrison at Thessaloniki on 26 October 1912.
-The Bulgarian army arrived at Thessaloniki one day after the surrender of the city to Greece.
-Hasan Tahsin Pasha, the Ottoman ruler of the city, told the Bulgarian officer: "I had only one Thessaloniki, which I had to surrender."
-On 14 October 1912, Crete was annexed to Greece.
-Alexakis, who was an avid supporter of Eleftherios Venizelos and his Venizelism, continued to advance towards the north.
-With the Allies' support Greece advanced and extended its borders.
-During both Balkan Wars of 1912 and 1913, Alexakis’ troops moved swiftly and brought key battles to successful conclusions, including the Battle of Arnaia on 2 November 1912, Ierissos and the capture of Mount Athos from the Turks before the arrival of the Bulgarians, the Battle of Kilkis–Lachanas in June 1913, and the fight over Height 1378 in July 1913.
-These victories came with heavy casualties on both sides, with Greece suffering 8652 killed and wounded; Bulgaria, 7000 killed and wounded, and 2500 captured.
-During these battles Alexakis was injured twice: on 12 July 1913, he was wounded seriously in the heart.
-But after these battles, Bulgaria was driven from Macedonia.
+On October 26, 1912 The Greek Army accepted the surrender of the Ottoman garrison at Thessaloniki.
+Following the city's surrender to Greece, the Bulgarian army arrived in Thessaloniki one day later.
+Hasan Tahsin Pasha, the Ottoman ruler of the city, conveyed to the Bulgarian officer: "I had only one Thessaloniki, which I had to surrender."
+On October 14, 1912, Crete was annexed to Greece.
+Alexakis, a fervent supporter of Eleftherios Venizelos and his Venizelism ideology, continued the northern advance.
+With the support of the Allies, Greece expanded its borders.
+Throughout the Balkan Wars of 1912 and 1913, Alexakis' forces demonstrated swift mobility, achieving decisive victories in key battles, such as the Battle of Arnaia on November 2, 1912, the capture of Ierissos and Mount Athos from the Ottoman Turks before the arrival of the Bulgarian Army, the Battle of Kilkis–Lachanas in June 1913, and the engagement over Height 1378 in July 1913.
+These triumphs, albeit costly in casualties on both sides, saw Greece endure 8,652 killed and wounded, while Bulgaria sustained losses of 7,000 killed and wounded, with 2,500 captured.
+Alexakis himself sustained injuries twice during these conflicts, notably on July 12, 1913, when he suffered a serious wound to the heart.
+Following these battles, Bulgaria was expelled from Macedonia.